l;asdkfjlkasjdflkjalksdfjlkjsadflk lkasjdflk asjfkl;j alkfj akfklaj

 See examples of how we bring content standards to life at the Life Lab Garden Classroom.

-Our newest Garden Sign Design designed by Scientific Illustrator Jose Miguel Mayo demonstrates tips and tools for saving water.
+The newest sign in our Garden Sign collection is designed by National Geographic Scientific Illustrator Jose Miguel Mayo and demonstrates tips and tools for saving water.

 Plant native and drought-tolerant plants.
 Learn more at native plant organizations like California Native Plant Society.

-For newly planted seeds and seedlings, water quickly and frequently to keep the soil surface constantly moist.
-For more established plants, water less frequently but … [Read More →]
+For newly planted seeds and seedlings, water less deep and more frequently to … [Read More →]

 This past week, 11 California FoodCorps service members gathered in Santa Cruz at the Life Lab Garden Classroom to engage in a three day training to learn how to connect kids to real food and see first-hand some of the best school garden and Farm to School models in action.